 Several quests granting Gadgetzan reputation are available in this zone, and require Neutral reputation to start.
 These quests are in and around Mudsprocket.

 Alliance players may take a mage portal to Theramore and then travel southwest to Mudsprocket.
 Unlike Dalaran Crater, falling into the Theramore crater is not deadly.
-If a mage portal is not available, travel to either Dalaran, then take the portal to Caverns of Time, then a flight from Bootlegger Outpost or Gadgetzan to Mudsprocket.
+If a mage portal is not available, take the portal to Caverns of Time, then a flight from Bootlegger Outpost or Gadgetzan to Mudsprocket.

-Horde players should take a portal to Dalaran, then the portal to Caverns of Time, then a flight from Bootlegger Outpost or Gadgetzan to Mudsprocket.
+Horde players should take the portal to Caverns of Time, then a flight from Bootlegger Outpost or Gadgetzan to Mudsprocket.

 A brief trip to Feralas will allow you to complete two quests for Steamwheedle Cartel reputation, as well as pick up one of the three OOX mechanical chickens.